-- Another retailer
+- Another retailer;

-- Fulfillment house
+- Fulfillment house.

-Have quality product photos.
+- Have quality product photos.
 The supplier should ideally have high-quality images, so you can see the product and use the photos in your product descriptions.

-Send product samples.
+- Send product samples.
 Always request product samples to test the quality of items before signing a contract with a supplier.

 As an owner of a dropshipping business, you have little to no control over the quality of the products you sell.
-However, you can have more flexibility in choosing the way your goods will be packed and shipped.
+However, you can have more flexibility in choosing the way your products will be packed and shipped.

 Pick a shipping method:

-Blind shipping.
+- Blind shipping.
 Shipping products without a return address corresponding to the seller.

-Private label shipping.
+- Private label shipping.
 Having items shipped from the wholesaler with a return address customized to your company.

-Fulfillment house.
+- Fulfillment house.
 With an ultimate order fulfiller, you might also get a customized packing slip, including details such as your company name, logo, and contact information.

-Pros and Cons of Dropshipping
+Pros and cons of dropshipping